 Here's a look at the new movie I saw this week.

-Rating: PG-13 for thematic material and some sexual content.
+Rating: PG-13 for sequences of violence and action, and some suggestive content.

 Verdict: Four stars out of four.

 Friday, June 9 — "The Mummy," "It Comes At Night"

 Friday, June 16 — "All Eyez on Me," "Rough Night," 47 Meters Down," "Cars 3"

 Wednesday, June 21 — "Transformers: The Last Night"

 Friday, June 30 — "Despicable Me 3," "The House"